-- Combine the training with a healthy and varied diet, and make sure the child has the opportunity to recover properly from the practice.
+- Combine the training with a healthy and varied diet, and ensure the child can recover adequately from the practice.

 - Offer encouragement and support to the child, motivating them to keep exercising instead of making it a short-term, throw-away activity.

 StrengthLog’s Training Program for Children and Adolescents provides you with the first 7 points.
 You can’t include the final 3 in an app.
-That means that those are up to you as a parent or caregiver to provide for the child.
-They are all essential to make sure your child benefits appropriately from the training right from the get-go.
+It is up to you as a parent or caregiver to provide them.
+They are all essential to ensure your child benefits appropriately from the training right from the get-go.

 The Benefits of Strength Training for Kids